Man United: Evan Ndicka to leave Frankfurt for free

-Manchester United target Evan Ndicka will leave Eintracht Frankfurt for free this summer, Fabrizio Romano reports.
+Manchester United target Evan Ndicka will leave Eintracht Frankfurt for nothing this summer, Fabrizio Romano reports.

 What’s the latest news on Ndicka?